gavinlyonsrepo/displaylib_16bit_PICO/extra/doc/buffer_mode/README.md

 fast draw methods of drawFastVLine() and drawFastHLine(). and fillRectBuffer uses a local buffer in function to write to display VRAM.
 So depending on the graphic function code may write to screenBuffer and/or VRAM.
 Note fillRectBuffer is wrapped by fillScreen.
+Bear in mind that advanced buffer mode is not default mode and has added in in version 2.1.0.

 ## Examples

-There are examples for Advanced buffer mode for st7735 , gc9a01 and ili9341.
+There are examples for Advanced buffer mode.
 There are called "frame_buffer".